bowserd1/Iowa-Food-Coop/README.md

 This graph shows the number of people who ordered during the most recent ordering period and places them into bins based on how many years they have been a member.
 ![Orders_by_years](https://github.com/bowserd1/Iowa-Food-Coop/assets/120436824/387f1090-a5aa-4ef0-8e93-702c4349fbc3)

 Lastly, this histogram shows how much customers spent in the most recent ordering period.
+We can see here that member orders have a right tail where most people who place an order spend less than $75, but a few customers spend over $200.

 ![Orders_Last_Period](https://github.com/bowserd1/Iowa-Food-Coop/assets/120436824/30ad9f84-7ba2-403a-8f09-3fb3a08ef4df)

-Each of these graphs starts to give us a better feel for who the customers are.

 ## 5. Preprocessing
 At this stage several decisions were made about how to proceed: